DevExpress/devextreme-documentation/concepts/05 UI Components/VectorMap/10 Visual Elements/40 Tooltips.md

 		}
 	};

-Furthermore, there is a number of additional options specifying the appearance of tooltips.
+Furthermore, there is a number of additional properties specifying the appearance of tooltips.
 All of them are set in the **tooltip** configuration object.
-A structured overview of these options is given in the following list.
+A structured overview of these properties is given in the following list.

 * **Color**
-You can specify the color of tooltips using the [color](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/tooltip/color.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/tooltip/#color') option.
+You can specify the color of tooltips using the [color](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/tooltip/color.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/tooltip/#color') property.
 If you need to specify the color of a particular tooltip, assign it to the **color** field of the object returned by the **customizeTooltip** function.

 * **Font Settings**
 To change the font of the text displayed by a tooltip, use the fields of the [font](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/tooltip/font '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/tooltip/font/') object.